 The rollover law applies only to IRAs.
 If you have a 401(k) or other retirement account that requires minimum distributions, you cannot make an IRA rollover gift.
 However, if the idea of using the charitable rollover appeals to you, it is often possible to roll over funds from your other accounts into your IRA and then make a rollover gift.
 Please talk with your advisor about whether this option makes sense for you.

 If, after talking with your professional advisor, you decide to make a charitable gift from your IRA, please contact us for a sample letter of instruction to your IRA custodian.
 Your IRA gift can support Punahou School generally or the particular area or program most important to you.
-We would be happy to assist you and answer any questions you might have.

 Make a gift of cash or securities to Punahou and Punahou pays you – or one or two individuals that you name – fixed annuity payments for life:

 - Make a gift of cash or securities to Punahou.
 You can create a CGA with Punahou for as little as $10,000.

 - You must be at least 65 years of age to establish an immediate payment CGA or 60 years of age to defer annuity payments.

 - Your annuity rate is based on the ages of the annuitants.
 For example, a 75-year-old would receive a payout of 5.8% and an 85-year-old would receive 7.8%.
 A CGA of $50,000 would then pay the 75-year-old $2,900 per year for life and the 85-year-old $3,900 per year for life.
 The older you are, the higher your annuity payment will be.

 - Receive an income tax charitable deduction at the time of your gift.